We hope that these FAQs are useful and accurate!

 What happens when I contact The Harbour?

-When you contact The Harbour for the first time, we will take some details and offer you an appointment for an initial assessment meeting.
-During this meeting you will have the opportunity to explore your reasons for coming.
-This will give both you and the person you see an opportunity to decide whether the service is appropriate for you.
+During the assessment meeting you will have the opportunity to explore your reasons for coming.
+This will give both you and the person you see an opportunity to decide whether further sessions through the service are appropriate for you.

 What happens in a session?